wlieberz/github-user-page-content/docs/2021-02-21-Install-Bitwarden-appimage-on-KDE-distro.md

 Disclaimer: this is not the only way to handle installation, and may not be the best method, depending on your needs, but this is how I like to do it.

-This method installs into your home directory, so we assume that no other users on your system will need access to Bitwarden.
-Of course, it would be trivial to modify these steps slightly to install to some centrally accessible location like `/usr/local/bin` provided that you have sudo rights on the machine.
+This method installs the it into your home directory, so we assume that no other users on your system will need access to Bitwarden.

 ```sh
 # Create a bin directory in your home: